NERSC/timemory/README.md

 MEMORY FIELDS
 -------------

 - The memory measurements are a bit confusing, admittedly.
-The two types “curr” ("current", which I will refer to as such from here on out) and “peak” have to do with different memory measurements
+The two types "curr" ("current", which I will refer to as such from here on out) and "peak" have to do with different memory measurements

-  - They are both “RSS” measurements, which stand for “resident set size”.
+  - They are both "RSS" measurements, which stand for "resident set size".
 This is the amount of physical memory in RAM that is currently private to the process

-    - It does not include the “swap” memory, which is when the OS puts memory not currently being used onto the hard drive
+    - It does not include the "swap" memory, which is when the OS puts memory not currently being used onto the hard drive
     - Typical Linux implementations will start using swap when ~60% of your RAM is full (you can override this easily in Linux by switching the “swapiness” to say, 90% for better performance since swap is slower than RAM)

 - All memory measurements with “laps” > 0, are the max memory measurement of each "lap"